 - Have your loved ones use the “Send my Shopping List” feature to share their shopping needs with you.
 They can say, “Alexa, send my shopping list to [your name],” and Alexa will identify the contact and confirm that it’s the correct match for sharing.

-- Set up an Alexa Routine with an Amazon Smart Plug so their lights automatically turn on each night at sunset or customize a holiday Routine by adding actions like turning on holiday lights and holiday music with one command.
+- Set up an Alexa Routine with an Amazon Smart Plug so their lights automatically turn on each night at sunset.
 Routines are designed to make customers' days easier and more productive, taking a bunch of things you can do with Alexa and bundling them together seamlessly.

 - Alexa can also help by setting Reminders for upcoming appointments, daily medications, and even remind your loved ones when family is planning to Drop In.

-If you have a story of how you and your loved ones are using Alexa to stay connected this holiday season, we’d love to hear it.
+If you have a story of how you and your loved ones are using Alexa to stay connected, we’d love to hear it.
 Send us a note—you can email us, or tag us on Twitter or Instagram @alexa99 or #AlexaStories.